BestTimesToVisit.com Logo

 Rental Car

-Renting a car is by far the most flexible way to explore Al Ain and its surrounding areas, especially if you plan to visit the Jebel Hafeet mountain or the Al Ain Oasis.
+Renting a car is by far the most flexible way to explore Al Ain, especially if you plan to visit multiple attractions spread across the city and its outskirts, like Jebel Hafeet.
 It gives you the freedom to set your own pace and access remote spots.

-Cost:Starts from AED 100-150 per day for an economy car, plus fuel and insurance.
+Cost:Starting from AED 100 per day for a compact car, plus fuel and insurance.

 Cycling